-New Zealand may be small in size, but our dairy industry is big in the world of dairy exports, being the 8th largest dairy producer globally.
+New Zealand may be small in size, but the dairy industry is big in the world of dairy exports, being amongst the top 10 largest dairy producers globally.

 Dairy industry

 New Zealand farms just under 5 million dairy cows in over 11,000 dairy herds.
-These bring in about $19 billion a year to the national economy.
+These brought in almost $26 billion in export revenue in the year ending April 2023

 Our dairy sector is highly integrated, modern, science based and innovative, and is a global leader in pastoral dairy farming.